GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
-Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.
+> ### Most programming languages contain good parts and bad parts.
+I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
 >
-> ~ *Linus Torvalds*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts